 Xfolders is one of the three reviewed File Managers that I haven’t yet removed from my Mac.
 It’s very easy to navigate using just the Keyboard, and all mouse actions are exactly as you’d expect.
 If you’re a fan of the Norton Commander style of File Manager, you’ll appreciate the Xfolders layout (though maybe not as much as muCommander).

-Compared to all of the other File Managers, Xfolders uses a very small amount of system resources.
+Compared to all of the other File Managers, Xfolders uses a very small amount of system resources (not as Commander One, it uses more).
 The ability to completely customize the Toolbar is a nice bonus.

 Screenshots: